Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/anim8.md

 };
 ```
 That's it.
-A few lines of nice code and no mover..
+A few lines of nice code and no mover.
 Great.
 We don't use a handler in this case because it doesn't offer the possibility to check for Anim8_Empty.